arham-rumi/amazon-product-reviews-exploratory-data-analysis/README.md

 # Amazon Product Reviews - Exploratory Data Analysis

-In this project, I am going to perform Exploratory Data Analysis on Amazon Product Reviews that will lead stakeholders to the understanding of data distribution, solving problem statements and some other aspects of data
+In this project, I am going to perform Exploratory Data Analysis on Amazon Product Reviews that will lead stakeholders to the understanding of data distribution, solving problem statements and some other aspects of data.

+This project will remain in progress for better analysis

 ## Acknowledgements